Juniper/ansible-junos-stdlib/README.md

     u'galaxy.ansible.com' doesn't match either of
     '*.c1e4.galaxy.openshiftapps.com', 'c1e4.galaxy.openshiftapps.com'.

-    ERROR! - you can use --ignore-errors to skip failed roles and finish processing the list.
+    ERROR! - you can use --ignore-errors to skip failed collections and finish processing the list.

 ### MacOS Mojave and newer